textpattern/textpattern.github.io/brand/user-docs-guide.md

 [^marker]: Start of corresponding note . . .
 ```

 If you have multiple notes in a given section, continue the same way, making sure notes are in the order as they are first marked in text.
-Not because they have to be that way (Kramdown will render the correct order automatically), but because it’s logical convention, and it makes it easier for collaborators to follow.
+Not because they have to be that way (Kramdown will render the correct order automatically), but because it's logical convention, and it makes it easier for collaborators to follow.

-[^notes]: While many markup languages, like Markdown, Kramdown, Textile, and so on call their notes functionality 'footnotes’, it’s a misnomer, because what they really create are *endnotes*.
+[^notes]: While many markup languages, like Markdown, Kramdown, Textile, and so on call their notes functionality 'footnotes', it's a misnomer, because what they really create are *endnotes*.
 Every English style manual, like the one we use, will explain it.
 The *foot-* and *end-* prefixes merely indicate *where* the notes are placed in published material, regardless of medium.
-The style manuals also refer to both types more generally as 'notes’.
-So if you can’t be specific, be general.
+The style manuals also refer to both types more generally as 'notes'.
+So if you can't be specific, be general.

 ### Tables